StudyCrew/StudyCrew/README.md

 # StudyCrew (Archived)

-> **⚠️ This repository will be archived soon**
+> **⚠️ This repository has been archived**
 > This project is no longer actively maintained.
 > No new issues, pull requests, or updates will be made.
-> Dependencies are no longer updated.
+> Dependencies will not be updated and may be outdated.

 ## Background
 The StudyCrew open-source repository was created with the goal of building an accessible online education platform.
 Unfortunately, this project was not completed due to development challenges and declining activity in the repository.